Canon SX730 vs Olympus E-1

 Studio photographers will appreciate that the Olympus E-1 (unlike the SX730) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX730 and the E-1 have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the E-1 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX730 and E-1 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Olympus E-1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX730 and the Olympus E-1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.